-It was business as usual for our Eclipse Blue Moon Aftercare in 2021.
-Eclipse’s in-house Aftercare Program was busy helping retired Eclipse horses, 3rd party thoroughbreds in need as well as participating alongside charities which contribute to the overall well-being of our industry.
+2022 was another banner year for Eclipse Blue Moon Aftercare.
+Eclipse’s in-house Aftercare Program was once again busy helping retired Eclipse horses, 3rd party thoroughbreds in need as well as participating alongside our top industry charities.

 Thanks to our partners, who make a contribution to Blue Moon every time an Eclipse partnership is formed, which is matched by Eclipse, Blue Moon has devoted significant funds towards meaningful causes, including donating to relevant charitable organizations, claiming horses in “danger zones” and also responsibly retiring numerous horses to Thoroughbred Aftercare Alliance accredited facilities.

-Here’s a look back at what Blue Moon was able to accomplish this year:
+Here’s a look at what Blue Moon was able to accomplish this in 2022:

 Retiring Our Horses

-Several other Eclipse horses have been retired this year and have gone to CARMA or New Vocations, including Eagle in the Sky, Courage and Alois.
+Several other Eclipse horses have been retired this year and have gone to CARMA, New Vocations or Second Stride, including Two Socks, Lea/Capriana ’21, Thrive, Nocturnal and Mubarmaj.
 We are grateful to these wonderful organizations who help our Thoroughbreds transition from the racetrack to new careers while providing safe, forever homes.
 Retirement from racing for many of these Thoroughbreds is just the beginning and it is our duty, our responsibility and our passion to ensure that we look after them as best we can even when they can no longer race.
 We are always watching our former horses and have our eye on a couple to hopefully help retire in 2023.

 Update on Past Horses